 The most complete subscription of Office 365 for Business also includes a license for the latest version of Office Professional Plus.
-This is offered in a similar way as with the Office 365 for Home.
+This is offered in a similar way as with the Office 365 for Home subscription.

 Signed in with Microsoft Account doesn’t sync Outlook

-When you are signed into Office with your Microsoft Account, then various Office settings are stored “in the Cloud” which are synched to other devices on which you use an Office 365 installation (or any Office 2013 or Office 2016 suite).
+When you are signed into Office with your Microsoft Account, then various Office settings are stored “in the Cloud” which are synched to other devices on which you use an Office 365 installation (or any Office 2013, 2016 or 2019 suite).

 It also allows you to connect Office with other Cloud based services such as OneDrive, Facebook, Twitter, YouTube, LinkedIn, Flickr and some more.

-In any case, signing in with your Microsoft Account to Office 365 for Home, Office 2013 or Office 2016 doesn’t mean you are synching data stored in Outlook with or via “the Cloud”.
+In any case, signing in with your Microsoft Account to Office 365 for Home, Office 2013, 2016 or 2019 doesn’t mean you are synching data stored in Outlook with or via “the Cloud”.